Buddha-nature: Avatamsaka and Lotus Sutras

-Tathāgatagarbha Sūtra
+Tathāgatagarbha Sūtra and Nirvana Sūtra

-The Tathāgatagarbha Sūtra (200-250 CE) is considered (...) "the earliest expression of this (the tathāgatagarbha doctrine) and the term tathāgatagarbha itself seems to have been coined in this very sutra."
-It states that all beings already have perfect Buddha body (*tathāgatatva, *buddhatva, *tathāgatakāya) within themselves, but do not recognize it because it is covered over by afflictions.
+According to Zimmerman, the Tathāgatagarbha Sūtra (200–250 CE) is the earliest buddha-nature text.
+Zimmerman argues that "the term tathāgatagarbha itself seems to have been coined in this very sutra."
+The Tathāgatagarbha Sūtra states that all beings already have perfect Buddha body (*tathāgatatva, *buddhatva, *tathāgatakāya) within themselves, but do not recognize it because it is covered over by afflictions.

 The Tathāgatagarbha Sūtra uses nine similes to illustrate the concept: